MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 ==========

-All the components do some combination of polling, consuming, and posting. with variations that accomplish either forwarding of announcements or data transfers.
+All the components do some combination of polling, consuming, and posting. with variations that accomplish either forwarding of notification messages or data transfers.
 The components all apply the same single algorithm, just starting from different default settings to match common use cases.